Key Ideas

 In the legal example, an AI system that automatically keeps the solicitor and paralegal synchronised — surfacing the right clauses, flagging priority changes in real time — reduces the coordination cost of splitting the work.
 The two-person structure becomes more efficient, not less.

 AI can allow a less-skilled worker to perform a task that previously required specialist expertise.
-A junior analyst using a well-designed AI tool can produce work that previously required a senior consultant.
-The task still exists and still takes time, but it no longer commands a specialist wage.
+A junior analyst using a well-designed AI tool can produce work that previously required a senior domain specialist, such as a statistician.
+The task still exists and still takes time, but it no longer commands as high a specialist wage.

 This changes the wage calculus.
 If AI reduces the skill requirement for the most demanding tasks in a job, the cost penalty for bundling high- and low-skill tasks together shrinks — the existing job structure becomes cheaper to maintain.
 Alternatively, the now-cheaper task might be profitably unbundled and assigned to a lower-cost worker, creating a new, narrower role.